 Footrests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position.

-Non-folding metallic footrests must have an end (plug) which is permanently fixed, made of plastic, aluminium, Teflon® or an equivalent type material (minimum radius 8mm).
+Non-folding metallic footrests must have an end (plug) which is permanently fixed, made of plastic, aluminium, Teflon® or an equivalent type material (min radius 8mm).

 2.5.9.
 Handle Bars / Hand Controls